xpmethod/decolonization/README.md

-# decolonization
+---
+author: Mahmood Mamdani
+date: Jan 2019
-Decolonization, the Disciplines and the University--- a research framework
+title: Decolonization, the Disciplines and the University
+---